Joseph Harrington

 Biography

 My work as a literary historian has explored the way that a particular genre of literature (poetry) exists in the world – how writers and readers depict it, how they use it, what role it plays in their lives, and how it embodies their fears and desires.
 My first book, Poetry and the Public, examines these issues as they play out in the twentieth-century US, via debates in magazines, in essays about poetics, and in workshops and slams, as well as in the texts of poems.
 My current critical interest is “docupoetry” – a poetry that attempts (or purports) to depict – and inflect – historical events.
+I am also very interested in mixed-genre or “genre queer” writing that combines conventions of various genres or blurs the boundaries between them.

 Research